 The Theme Night of the Finnish Academy of Science and Letters on Monday 13 September 2021 celebrated the arrival of new members in the Academy.
 Watch the recording!
 The event was bilingual: both Finnish and English were used.
 The event was broadcasted live from the Academy's n Mariankatu premises in Helsinki.

 Finnish Academy of Science and Letters is participating in a seed funding program to initiate and strengthen bilateral cooperation in science, innovation and higher education in fields of excellence in Finland and France.
 Call for proposals is now open!
-Deadline is 8 March 2018.
+Deadline for submission is 31 October 2021.

 The Theme Night of the Finnish Academy of Science and Letters on Mon 13.9.2021 will celebrate the arrival of new members in the Academy.
 The event will be broadcast live from the Academy's n Mariankatu premises in Helsinki.
 The event is bilingual.
 Two presentations will be heard and the new members will be introduced through video interviews.
 There is also time for discussion.
 The event is open to the public!

 Call for applications is open from August 9 to September 20.
 Applications are made in an online system.
 Apply now!

 Application processes for the Eino Jutikkala Fund, Emil Öhmann Foundation and Institute Grant have been closed 31 May 2021

 The importance of science diplomacy, i.e. activities that combine science and foreign relations, has become ever more important in the field of international relations.
 According to a report prepared jointly by Finnish Academy of Science and Letters and Frisky & Anjoy, the coordination of science diplomacy and the dialogue between significant actors in the field of science diplomacy should be strengthened.
 Science diplomacy promotes international cooperation and solutions to wicked problems that humanity is facing.